What is a Trust? Does One Need an Estate Planning Attorney to Create One?

 What Are Some of the Benefits of a Living Trust?

 A living trust may enable you to save on taxes at death, and bypass the probate process upon your death.
 A living trust may help you circumvent probate by mere fact that your assets have already been distributed to the trustee.
 During the probate process, assets are transferred to beneficiaries.
 However, prior to the distribution to the beneficiaries, any creditors and taxes must be paid.
 If you legal property is already distributed to the trustee, then there would be no need for probate court to assign someone to distribute your assets.
 Furthermore, by speaking with a qualified estate planning attorney, your living trust may be drafted in a manner to help reduce estate taxes.
 This is similar to the way in which a well drafted will may help you do the same.

 Many people incorrectly associate the legal concept of a “trust” with Rockefeller wealth.
 This could not be further from the truth.
 As you know, the John D. Rockefeller is considered one of the, (if not the), wealthiest Americans that ever lived.
 Equating the legal concept of a trust, or a trust fund, with massive amounts of wealth is doing many people as disservice.
 Do not underestimate the benefits of creating a trust.
 Individuals without insurmountable amounts of wealth should not automatically preclude themselves from the idea of creating a trust.

-At Bret Jones, P.A. we encourage clients to take the every opportunity to help themselves and their families by comprehensively explaining any options that are available to them.
+At Bret Jones, P.A. we encourage clients to take every opportunity to help themselves and their families by comprehensively explaining any options that are available to them.
 We are available to answer any questions you may have regarding the trust process.
-Keep your estate affairs in order at the law offices of Bret Jones, P.A., where our dedicated staff understands the important of thorough and comprehensive trusts.
+Keep your estate affairs in order, contact an estate planning attorney at the law offices of Bret Jones, P.A., where our dedicated staff understands the important of thorough and comprehensive trusts.